filamerce/filament-translatable/README.md

 #### Injecting the current form field

 Additionally, if you need to access the current form field instance, you can inject the `$field` parameter into the callback functions.
-This allows you to perform specific actions or conditions based on the field being processed.
+This allows you to perform specific actions or apply conditions based on the field being processed.

 ```php
 use Filament\Forms\Components\Component;